-The healings that take place here are not completely investigated by the Bishop’s Commission but they are open to a full study in order to validate any claims.
+The healings that take place here were not investigated by the Bishop’s Commission but they are open to a full study in order to validate any claims.
 Prayer works therefore anytime Jesus Christ tells us “there are more than two gathered in My name …”

 The greatest healing power God has left us in His Son, Jesus Christ, in the Eucharist.
 We must receive Him everyday and visit Him often.
 If we don’t do this the fault lies with us.
 Audrey brings us to the Eucharist.
 There are seven consecrated hosts that have exhibited human blood, this does not mean these seven hosts are better than any other consecrated host.
 This simply means that God in His goodness has given us a profound and awesome gift.
 Again signs and wonders to get our attention.

 Audrey is also clearly telling us God doesn’t make junk!
 That life is valuable at any level.
 We live in an epidemic of hate, violence and anger in our society.
 So in contrast Audrey is a sign of hope and mercy.
-We believe even though Audrey does not walk or talk that she is valuable and God chose her as He often chooses the seemingly inadequate, unproductive but mostly the pure and innocent to convey His message.
+We believe even though Audrey did not walk or talk, she was precious to God who chose her as He often chooses the seemingly inadequate, unproductive but also those most pure and innocent to convey His message.
 In a world of infanticide, homicide and genocide God wants us to choose the right side – the sacredness of every life – at every stage.

 We place our confidence in faith, therefore believing this is to prove there is life in the Eucharist and the value of life in us.

 Having resigned herself to God’s will prior to the age of seven (the age of reason), it is unlikely that Audrey has ever sinned.
 Father Emmanuel Charles McCarthy, a Massachusetts based Melkite Catholic priest whose ministry centers around peace and justice, believes that Little Audrey is redemptively connected with the sins of nuclear destruction.